top of page

 “Look for the vineyard half a mile past the Ca-Lo sign and turn left…”

 Visitors who drive north from Ithaca to the tiny town of Five Corners are accustomed to getting directions from the locals based on an unlikely reference point.
-For there, in a four-acre field on a road off NY 34B, reposes an unintentional landmark— the collapsed, rotting remnant of some long forgotten business… a weather-beaten, worm-eaten, dung-spattered wooden sign with charred edges that hint at an ancient fire.
-This prominent eyesore, grandfathered in apparent perpetuity, stands surrounded and smothered by imposing plant life– grapevines, once as orderly as a military parade, long ago went pirate and wove themselves through and around the structure, seemingly drawing it back into the soil.
+For there, in a four-acre field on a road off NY 34B, reposes an unintentional landmark— the collapsed, rotting remnant of some long forgotten business… a weather-beaten, worm-eaten, dung-spattered wooden sign with charred edges hinting at an ancient fire.
+This prominent eyesore, grandfathered in apparent perpetuity, stands surrounded and smothered by imposing plant life– grapevines, elsewhere as orderly as a military parade, weave themselves through and around the structure, seemingly drawing it back into the soil.
 Poison ivy and chest-high thistles keep curious boys away, as do rumors of snake nests their sisters.

 Dr. Jayson Jensen, Ph.D., Professor of Food & Resource Economics, motored his Prius past this blighted property twice daily on his commute to Ithaca and back without ever giving its origins or possible significance much thought.
 As of late his mind had been busy pondering instead his upcoming appearance at the U.N.’s World Economic Summit, a forum where he would discuss his most recent published article, POST-CULTURAL PROTEIN FOR A HUNGRY PLANET.
 It had drawn to Jensen considerable and renewed attention— mostly positive, save for the usual blowback from the National Restaurant Association, every food writer in the English-language press, and the dozen top CEO’s of what Jensen regularly decried as the Industrial Agricultural Complex.